dennmart/nycrb_meetup/README.md

 2. **Configure Kamal:**

-   Adjust the `config/deploy  .yml` file with your server and application settings.
+   Adjust the `config/deploy.yml` file with your server and application settings.
+Also, copy the `.env.example` file to `.env` and modify the existing values for your deployments.

 3. **Perform the initial setup for the app on your servers:**